 It seems like there was no deep division - that there was actually just one 'congregation': the Griqualand West Hebrew Congregation - that all belonged to - only with different modes and places of worship, depending on the origin of the community members.
 There was no animosity.
+This division seems to have been the same in most places in South Africa.
 As time went on, the two groups integrated.
 In the 1940s to 1960s the 'Grinne' Shul was used for the congregation's weekday services for those requiring a minyan to say kaddish, and the 'big' synagogue was used for the Sabbaths and Holidays.
 In the 1980s and '90s the Baronial Street building was sold and became a storeroom for a Jewish business (Klein Brothers).
 Subsequently it was demolished.
-See 'Grinne' for more details and pictures.
+Go to the 'Synagogue' page https://kehilalinks.jewishgen.org/kimberley/Synagogues.html for more details of both of these synagogues.